Lawrencekalaw/coffee/README.md

-An amazing Home and Login page for your coffee cafe.
+An amazing Home landing and Login page for your coffee cafe.